mjfrigaard/sharing-your-work/manuscript/02chapter.md

 > '*The only factor becoming scarce in a world of abundance is human attention*" – Kevin Kelly in Wired

 We recommend R/RStudio because of the time saved by switching between software applications.
-For example, when I was in graduate school, I had to have *a minimum of five applications open* to do my daily work of data analysis (MS Word to write, MS Excel to create tables, Stata for statistics, the browser for internet research, and Adobe for reading .PDFs).
+For example, when I was in graduate school, I'd have *a minimum of five applications open* to do data analysis.
+I would be using Word to write, Stata for statistics, Excel to create tables, the browser for internet research, and Adobe Acrobat for reading PDFs.
+That means I needed to learn five different GUIs, each with their design characteristics.

-Five different GUIs, each with their design characteristics, and each costing me valuable neurons every time I had to switch between them (read more about attentional residue in the footnotes).
+Each software application cost me valuable neurons whenever I had to switch between them (read more about attentional residue in the footnotes).
 With R/RStudio, I cut this number to two (RStudio and the browser).

 ### RStudio gives you a better mental model for data analysis